How baby sleep changes from 2 to 12 months

 Babies might start moving towards a pattern of 2-3 daytime sleeps of up to two hours each.

 And night-time sleeps get longer at this age.
-For example, your baby might be having a long sleep of six hours at night by the time she’s six months old.
+For example, babies might be having long sleeps of six hours at night by the time they’re six months old.

 But you can expect that your baby will still wake at least once each night.

 6-12 months: what to expect from baby sleep

 Babies sleep less as they get older.
 By the time your baby is one year old, baby will probably need 14-15 hours sleep every 24 hours.

 From about six months, most babies have their longest sleeps at night.

 Most babies are ready for bed between 6 pm and 8 pm.
 They usually take less than 30 minutes to get to sleep, but about 1 in 10 babies takes longer.